 While our main goal is to be a support system for multi-racial and multi-ethnic first years, the MERGE Mentor Program also strives to raise the political consciousness of our mentees so that the Colleges may be a safer place for all students.
 Much of our programming, which includes cultural events, film screenings, speaker events, and faculty and student-led workshops, focuses on dismantling racist, sexist, and classist systems of power on our campuses and in our society.

-For more information about the MERGE Mentor Program please contact Head Mentors Amanda McCullough and Victoria Poulos at email@example.com
+For more information about the MERGE Mentor Program please contact firstname.lastname@example.org

-- Learning what it means to be a good ally to the queer community
+- Learning what it means to be a good queer or questioning ally to others in the queer community

-- Working through confusion about sexual orientation and/or gender identity
+- Working through confusion about gender identity and/or sexual orientation

-- Meeting other queer, questioning and allied students on the campuses and in the community
+- Meeting other queer and/or questioning students on the campuses and in the surrounding community

 - Understanding how sexual orientation and/or gender identity intersect with other aspects of identity, including race, sex, religion, physical ability, culture, class, etc.

-- 3 to 4 first years' who along with your mentors, serve as immediate family for first years at the College and the years ahead.
+A group of first years who, along with your mentors, will serve as an immediate family for you at the Pomona during your first-year and the years ahead

-- Opportunities to meet other low-income and first-generation students at Pomona College
+Opportunities to meet other low-income and/or first-generation students

-- Monthly excursions with your mentors and other mentees to ensure a fun, successful year
+Monthly excursions with your mentors and other mentees to ensure a fun and successful year

 What constitutes as being a first-generation student?

-- If neither of your parents attended college, you are considered a first-generation student.
+If one or neither of your parent(s)/guardian(s) attended college in the United States, you are considered a first-generation student.

 South Asian Mentoring Program (SAMP)